There can be many different factors that might cause a person to divorce a spouse

 2. Communications Problems

-If a couple has communication problems prior to marriage, those problems are likely to get worse after tying the knot.
-It is important that both partners are able to discuss every aspect of married life openly and on a regular basis.
+If a couple has communication problems before marriage, those problems are likely to get worse after tying the knot.
+It is important that both partners can discuss every aspect of married life openly and on a regular basis.
 A marriage without two-way communication will not last long.

 Sex is an important part of marriage and the source of many marriage problems.
 Every marriage requires the act of consummation by sexual intercourse.
 Failure to consummate a marriage or problems with sexual frequency, quality, and infidelity are all common reasons for marriage failure and divorce.